PacktPublishing/Docker-Certified-Associate-DCA-Exam-Guide/chapter5/Readme.md

 Creating lab3_red_5 ... done
 ```

 2 - Notice that in this case we are deploying a staless application, without any persistency.
 There is something else in this case, we left unset the host linked port.
-Therefore a random one is always used for each container instance.
+Therefore a random one is always used for each  instance.
 Let's review new instance number with _docker-compose ps_.
 ```
 vagrant@standalone:~$ docker-compose -p lab3 -f docker-compose.red.yaml ps
 Name Command State Ports